 RA is a systemic inflammatory disease that manifests itself in multiple joints in the body.

-This inflammation usually affects the lining of the joints (synovial membrane), but can also affect other organs.
+This joint inflammation usually affects the lining of the joints (synovial membrane), but can also affect other organs.
 Medical diagnosis is required. – Centers for Disease Control and Prevention

 - Imaging and lab tests are required